AI Hallucinations in Insurance: Examples and How to Avoid Them

 Context Loss in Complex Documents

-Claims files contain hundreds of pages across multiple document types.
+Claims files can contain hundreds of pages across multiple document types.
 Generic AI struggles to maintain context across this complexity.

 When context is lost, the AI may contradict itself, misattribute information to the wrong sources, or generate conclusions that ignore critical details from earlier in the analysis.